Estimating source distances for high-energy neutrinos: A method for improving electromagnetic follow-up searches: Constraining the observation volume

 \subsection{Using the search for additional neutrinos}

 A second notice (see \cite{2ndnotice} for an example) usually reports the search for additional muon neutrino events in the direction of the alert, in time intervals of $1000s$ and 2 days.
-The sensitivity $F_{\textrm{lim}}$ of the search for a given spectral index, equal to the upper limits in the case of no observation, is also provided together with the energy interval in which $90\%$ of the events that \ice~would detect for this particular direction would have.
-This allows to extract a lower limit on the distance of the source according to :
+The sensitivity $F_{\textrm{lim}}$ of the search for a given spectral index, equal to the upper limits in the case of no observation, is also provided together with the energy interval which would be valid for $90\%$ of the events that \ice~would detect for this particular direction.
+This allows us to define a lower limit on the distance of the source:

 where $f(\gamma,E_{\textrm{min}},E_{\textrm{max}})$ depends on the spectral index, and where the information on the minimum and maximum energies of the search have to be considered.
+A beaming correction can also applied to the energy, depending on the type of sources envisaged.

 Figure \ref{fig_volume} (bottom) shows the lower limit derived on the distance as a function of the HEN energy of the source, based on the upper limit on the HEN fluence.
-Limiting the search for possible counterparts to realistic values of the HEN energy further constrains the volume of universe to be probed, again by only targetting galaxies above the distance limit.
+Limiting the search for possible counterparts to realistic values of the HEN energy further constrains the volume of universe to be probed -- again, by only targeting galaxies above the distance limit.